Marie Castello

 Marie Castello (May 25, 1915 – June 27, 2008), who was known as Madam Marie, was an American fortune teller and psychic reader who worked on the Asbury Park, New Jersey, boardwalk from 1932 until 2008.
 Madam Marie was the longest running tenant on the Asbury Park boardwalk.

 Castello was a fixture in Asbury Park for decades, telling fortunes on and off at her tiny booth on the boardwalk which is nicknamed The Temple of Knowledge.
 She read the fortunes of celebrities ranging from Judy Garland to Bruce Springsteen.
 Castello reportedly told Springsteen that he would be a huge success.
 Springsteen later said that she told all her musician clients the same thing.

-Springsteen mentioned Castello in his 1973 song, "4th of July, Asbury Park (Sandy)", which earned her a certain amount of fame among his fans.
-Springsteen wrote in the song's lyrics of Castello, "Did you hear the cops finally busted Madam Marie for tellin' fortunes better than they do."
+Springsteen mentioned Castello in his 1973 song "4th of July, Asbury Park (Sandy)", which earned her a certain amount of fame among his fans.
+Springsteen wrote in the song's lyrics of Castello: "Did you hear the cops finally busted Madam Marie for tellin' fortunes better than they do."
+Catello was cited in 1967 for telling fortunes, at the time a violation of the New Jersey disorderly conduct statute, and fined $50.
 Castello was never arrested during her career, according to Asbury Park deputy mayor Jim Bruno.
-Bruno added that, "...Springsteen turned her into an icon."
-Also in his song Brilliant Disguise, in writing about his failing first marriage he sings, "As we stood at the altar the gypsy swore our future was bright, but come the wee-wee hours maybe baby the gypsy lied".
+Bruno added that "Springsteen turned her into an icon."
+Additionally, in Springsteen's 1987 single "Brilliant Disguise", a song about his failing first marriage, he sings, "As we stood at the altar the gypsy swore our future was bright, but come the wee-wee hours maybe baby the gypsy lied".
 Springsteen reportedly never forgot Madam Marie and often visited her when he was back in Asbury Park.
 "He always comes by to say hello...He knows where he came from," Castello told the Asbury Park Press in a May 2008 interview with reporter Bill Handleman.

 Life and career

 Personal life

 Marie Castello was born in Neptune City, New Jersey, on May 25, 1915.
 Her Irish father made a living building "things" (in an exact quote from Castello), including pots, hand fans and baskets.
-Her mother was from Canada, while her maternal grandfather was originally from Australia.
+Her mother was from Canada, and her maternal grandfather was originally from Australia.
 "Quite a combination, ain't it?" said Castello in a May 2008 interview while referring to her ethnic heritage.

 Castello and her husband, Walter Castello, a car salesman, were married for over seventy years.
 The Castellos, who "married young," had four children and fourteen grandchildren.
 Walter Castello died in the late 1990s.
-Castello claimed that her family surname, Castello, was the name given to her late husband's grandfather by American immigration officials when he passed through New York's Ellis Island from the Russian Empire during the 19th century.
+Castello claimed that her family surname Castello was the name given to her late husband's grandfather by American immigration officials when he passed through New York's Ellis Island from the Russian Empire during the 19th century.
 Castello was not sure what her family's name originally was.